Ensono/amido.github.io/docs/workloads/azure/data/architecture/architecture_data_azure.md

   - adf
 ---

-Stacks Azure Data Platform serves two primary functions:
+Ensono Stacks Azure Data Platform serves two primary functions:

 * Deployment of a fully integrated, modern Azure Data Platform.
 * A framework for generating new data engineering workloads from configurable templates, and deploying them to the Data Platform.